gaivoronskym/web.elements/README.md

 # Web.Elements

-.Net port of java library [Takes](https://github.com/yegor256/takes) by Yegor Bugayenko.
+.Net port of the java library [Takes](https://github.com/yegor256/takes) by Yegor Bugayenko.

 `new FtAsp(new PgIndex());`